factoriotools/factorio-docker/README.md

 ### Scenarios

 If you want to launch a scenario from a clean start (not from a saved map) you'll need to start the docker image with additional environment variables.
-To do this, launch the image with the following syntax.
 Note that GENERATE_NEW_SAVE must be set to false, and LOAD_LATEST_SAVE must be set to false as well.
 SERVER_SCENARIO is the name of the Scenario in the Scenarios folder.

 ```shell
 docker run -d \